2A. MATERIAL ACCOUNTING POLICIES

 a.
 Basis of preparation and compliance with Ind AS

-These standalone Ind AS financial statements of the Company have been prepared in accordance with Indian Accounting Standard (Ind AS) and presentation requirements of Division II of Schedule III to the Companies Act, 2013, (Ind AS compliant Schedule III) under the historical cost convention on the accrual basis except for certain financial instruments which are measured at fair value.
-The Ind AS are prescribed under Section 133 of the Companies Act, 2013 (the 'Act') read with Rule 3 of the Companies (Indian Accounting Standards) Rules,
+These standalone financial statements of the Company have been prepared in accordance with Indian Accounting Standard () and presentation requirements of Division II of Schedule III to the Companies Act, 2013, ( compliant Schedule III) under the historical cost convention on the accrual basis except for certain financial instruments which are measured at fair value.
+The are prescribed under Section 133 of the Companies Act, 2013 (the 'Act') read with Rule 3 of the Companies (Indian Accounting Standards) Rules, 2015 as amended from time to time and other relevant provisions of the Act.
+The accounting policies have been applied consistently over the periods presented in the financial statements.

-These financial statements were approved for issue by the Board of Directors on 26th April, 2024.
+These financial statements were approved for issue by the Board of Directors on 12th May, 2025.

 b.
 Current versus non-current classification

-The Company presents assets and liabilities in the balance sheet based on current / non-current classification.
+The Company presents assets and liabilities in the Balance Sheet based on current / non-current classification.
 An asset is treated as current when it is:

 • Expected to be realised or intended to be sold or consumed in normal operating cycle